 - Best of Both Worlds: It does what an ordinary one does, plus all of the extra smart features through your phone, etc.

-- Integration: Can be controlled or used to control other smart devices in your home to trigger multiple tasks.
+- Integration: It can be controlled or used to control other smart devices in your home to trigger multiple tasks.

 It’s important to know what you should expect out of the various makes and models out there.

 Here are some considerations when looking for the right product and what to expect from smart locks:

 - Pin Access: While this isn’t mandatory, it is something I like to have.
 If I don’t have my proximity device or my phone handy, it’s still nice to know that all I have to do is enter a combination code into the keypad to get into my house.